21 Unmissable Things to do in Wroclaw, Poland

 Passage, or Przejście, is an eye-catching public sculpture representing the period of martial law in Communist Poland.
 It is also known as the Monument of the Anonymous Passersby in English.

-Located on a sidewalk, the sculpture shows a group of 14 people descending into the pavement on Swidnicka street and then reemerging on the other side on 56 Piłsudskiego street.
+Located on a sidewalk, the sculpture shows a group of 14 people descending onto the pavement on Swidnicka Street and then reemerging on the other side on 56 Piłsudskiego Street.

 This impressive art, placed in 2005, is often thought of as a memorial for those who went missing or were killed during martial law in the 1980s.